u2x1/logcam/README.md

         ": shadowcolor=black: shadowx=1: shadowy=1\""
 ```

-as well as for image:
+as well as for video:

 ```
 FFmpegKit.execute("-i ${file.path}"